Mardiat-Iman/Codecademy-Data-Science-Path-/README.md

 16. Python Classes Medical Insurance: developed a system that made it easier to organize patient data by using knowledge of Python classes.
 17. TennisAce: Created a linear regression model to predict the outcome for a tennis player based on their playing habits.
 18. Wrapper Methods: This project, touches on my knowledge of feature selection.
-It includes analyzing data about people's eating habits and weights.
+It includes analyzing data about people's eating habits and weight.
-19. (Portfolio Porject 4): OKCupid-
+19. (Portfolio Project 4): OKCupid- This project aims to practice formulating questions and implementing machine learning techniques to answer those questions.